kayak4665664/kayak4665664.github.io/graduation-project-starts-now/index.md

 # Graduation Project Starts Now

-This week my school started the work of the graduation project, and now I have determined the topic and officially started my graduation project.
+This week my school started the work on the graduation project, and now I have determined the topic and officially started my graduation project.
 <!--more-->

 ## Topic selection